gatsbyjs/gatsby/docs/docs/reference/built-in-components/gatsby-plugin-image.md

 1. **How to pass options:** When using `StaticImage`, options are passed as props to the component, whereas for the `GatsbyImage` component they are passed to the `gatsbyImageData` GraphQL resolver.
 1. **Option values:** In the `StaticImage` component, props such as `layout` and `placeholder` take a _string_, while the resolver takes a _[a GraphQL enum](https://graphql.org/learn/schema/#enumeration-types)_, which is in upper case by convention and is not quoted like a string.
 Both syntaxes are shown in the reference below.

-> It is a very good idea to use [the GraphiQL IDE](/docs/how-to/querying-data/running-queries-with-graphiql) when writing your `gatsbyImageData` queries.
+**Note:** It is a very good idea to use [the GraphiQL IDE](/docs/how-to/querying-data/running-queries-with-graphiql) when writing your `gatsbyImageData` queries.
 It includes auto-complete and inline documentation for all of the options and lets you see the generated image data right inside the IDE.

 Both static and dynamic images have the following options available: